School of Education

-Study under experienced professors who are deeply committed to the integration of a Christian worldview with the profession of teaching.
-The early childhood education degree will prepare you to teach and engage children from birth to Grade 3 in a public or private setting.
+The early childhood education degree will prepare you to teach and engage children from birth to grade 3 in a public or private setting.
 This degree will also prepare you for further graduate study.
+Study under professors who integrate a Christian worldview with the profession of teaching.

 Why study early childhood education at Northwestern?

-The School of Education provides teacher education programs approved by the MN Professional Educator Licensing and Standards Boardand, and meet the state standards adopted for licensure programs as defined in state Rule 8710.2000 through 8710.8080.
-All licensure programs are aligned with INTASC (Interstate Teacher Assessment and Support Consortium) standards and the Minnesota Standards of Effective Practice.
+The School of Education provides teacher education programs approved by the Minnesota Professional Educator Licensing and Standards Board.
+They meet the state standards adopted for licensure programs as defined in state Rule 8710.2000 through 8710.8080.
+All licensure programs are aligned with the Interstate Teacher Assessment and Support Consortium (INTASC) standards and the Minnesota Standards of Effective Practice.

 I was passionate about early childhood, and Northwestern fueled that passion and gave me the tools I needed to be an excellent teacher.
 I now, more than ever, have a continued desire to learn more about infant/toddler development so I can be effective in what God has called me to do.
 Teaching is not easy, and Northwestern's early childhood program is not a breeze, but rather it pushes you to excellence.
 The professors prepared me well, and I am forever grateful for their high standards and encouragement.